Harta Berdarah: Production

-Union Films was established in 1940 by ethnic Chinese businessmen Ang Hock Liem and Tjoa Ma Tjoen.
+Union Films was established in 1940 by ethnic Chinese businessmen, Ang Hock Liem and Tjoa Ma Tjoen.
 After the success of its first production, Kedok Ketawa (The Laughing Mask), the director Jo An Djan left for Populair's Film.
 Union hired new talent, including R Hu, Rd Ariffien, and Saeroen.
 All three were instrumental in the production of Harta Berdarah; Hu and Ariffien served as co-directors, both in their debuts, and Saeroen—who had written the commercial successes Terang Boelan (Full Moon; 1937) and Fatima (1938) for other companies—wrote the story.
 Ariffien credited their hirings to Union's interest in attracting educated Native audiences.

 Harta Berdarah starred Soelastri and Zonder, and featured Moesa, Oedjang, Oesman, Haroen, and Abdullah.
 Many of these actors, including Soelastri and Fatimah, had had roles in Kedok Ketawa, and Moesa, though only recently signed, had previously acted for another company.
 Zonder, who made his film debut in Harta Berdarah, was well-versed in the traditional martial art of silat, while Soelastri was also known as a keroncong singer under the stage name Miss Ning; both made use of these skills for the film, which was scored by Hugo Dumas' musical troupe Lief Java.
 Cinematography for the production was handled by KH Tjit.

 Release and reception

 Harta Berdarah was released in late October 1940, to coincide with the Eid al-Fitr holiday.
 The film, sometimes advertised under the Dutch title Bloedgeld, was billed as a "magnificent Indonesian action hit".
-A novelisation, published by the Yogyakarta-based Kolff-Buning, was later released; it includes several production stills.
+A novelisation, published by the Yogyakarta-based Kolff-Buning, was later released.
+It included several production stills.

 Reception was positive.
 An anonymous review in De Indische Courant concluded that the film was simple yet well produced, with strong dialogue and humour.
 Another review, in the Soerabaijasch Handelsblad, was likewise positive; it found the film dissimilar to earlier domestic productions, in which "a group of stiff people moved woodenly and expelled inarticulate sounds", becoming something which could be enjoyed by anyone, "Indonesian or European alike".